oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsReportDistributionIssueFilter.md

 NewCatalogsReportDistributionIssueFilterWithDefaults instantiates a new CatalogsReportDistributionIssueFilter object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetReportType

-`func (o *CatalogsReportDistributionIssueFilter) GetReportType() string`

-GetReportType returns the ReportType field if non-nil, zero value otherwise.

-### GetReportTypeOk

-`func (o *CatalogsReportDistributionIssueFilter) GetReportTypeOk() (*string, bool)`

-GetReportTypeOk returns a tuple with the ReportType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReportType

-`func (o *CatalogsReportDistributionIssueFilter) SetReportType(v string)`

-SetReportType sets ReportType field to given value.

 ### GetCatalogId